ONSgeo/Area_Classification/docs/specifications/Pre-processing.md

 # Pre-processing

 ## 1.0 Introduction
+This specification covers the pre-processing component in the area classification pipeline, this is step 4, step 5 and step 6 in the main_pipeline.py.

-The clustering algorithm requires input data to be in a consistent format, consquently since the data comes form multiple different data sources (NOMIS, NISRA and Scotland's Census websites) some pre-processing is required to achieve this consistency.
+The clustering algorithm requires input data to be in a consistent format and since the data comes form multiple different data sources (NOMIS, NISRA and Scotland's Census websites) some pre-processing is required to achieve this consistency.

 ## 2.0 Terminology